 What do you want to get out of journaling?
 Are you looking for ways to heal yourself, de-stress, inject more positivity in your life, let everything out or solve a problem?
 (Yes, you can solve problems by journaling!)

 When your purpose is clear, you’ll be able to sieve through countless structures, prompts and tips and use only what works for your purpose.
-Less time spent on guesses.
+Less time spent on writing guesses in your journal.

 Step 2: Create The Right Environment

 This goes a long way but requires some experimentation.
 Why?
 Some people can focus in a quiet place whereas some prefer noises.
-If you don’t know the right environment for you, you can experiment in different environments.
+If you don’t know the right environment for you, you can experiment in different environments that are ideal to write in your journal.

 Step 3: Write or Type?